 St. John's University is committed to providing an environment that is free from all forms of discrimination on the basis of sex and offers many resources to students, faculty, administrators, and staff to address concerns relating to discrimination on the basis of sex or gender identity.

-Additionally, Ms. Fox works with the Title IX Deputy Coordinators, to investigate and respond to each complaint and monitor incidents to ensure remediation and continued compliance.
+Additionally, Ms. Wong works with the Title IX Deputy Coordinators, to investigate and respond to each complaint and monitor incidents to ensure remediation and continued compliance.
 The Title IX Deputy Coordinators also identify and address any patterns or systemic problems that arise during the review of such complaints.
 Thus, the Title IX Deputy Coordinators play an integral role in carrying out the University's commitment to providing a positive learning, teaching and working environment for the entire University community.